 The Clayborn Reborn project at Clayborn Temple is partnering with On Location: Memphis this summer to bring The 15 Film Series to Clayborn Temple every Thursday, from June 15th through September.

 The film series features three themes: Memphis history, art, and social justice.
-Screenings will take place each Thursday beginning June 15 and will kick off with an outdoor block party featuring local vendors, food trucks and a DJ.
+Screenings will take place each Thursday beginning June 15 at 8:30pm and will kick off with an outdoor block party at 6pm featuring local vendors, food trucks and a DJ.
 Memphis musicians will be featured on a night of music video screenings.

 Each block party and screening will be free, open to the public and include discussions led by an expert curator.
 The series has been made possible by an ArtsFirst grant from First Tennessee Foundation and ArtsMemphis, and is supported by the Memphis & Shelby County Film and Television Commission.
 After several months of working with partners to present events and programs in the space, the series also represents Clayborn Reborn’s first in-house program.

 - When: Starting June 15th at 6pm and continuing every Thursday through September

 - Where: Clayborn Temple, 294 Hernando St.